-The truth is that there is no standard law school resume.
-Resumes differ in terms of style and substance.
-Express your creativity and unique history, while keeping the following considerations in mind:
+There is no such thing as a standard law school resume.
+Resumes differ in their style and substance.
+When building your resume, express your creativity and unique history while keeping the following considerations in mind:

-Because law school is an academic undertaking, your education should be the first section.
-List the name of the institution you attended, location (city and state), degree earned and the year you earned it and your major(s) and minor(s) (if any).
+Because law school is an academic undertaking, your education should be the first section in your resume.
+List the name of the institution you attended, location (city and state, or city and country if you attended a school outside the United States), degree earned and the year you earned it, and your major(s) and minor(s), if any.
 Include any study abroad experiences in this section as well.
-You can include your overall GPA and/or your major GPA, but only if it is exceptional.
-Remember that you will be providing a transcript as well.
+You should only include your overall GPA and/or your major GPA if it is exceptional.
+Remember that you also will be providing a transcript as part of your application.

-Include also key extracurricular activities, unless you decide to move extracurricular activities to an experience or “skills, interests, and activities” section.
+Also, include key extracurricular activities unless you decide to move those to an “Experience” or “Skills, Interests, and Activities” section.

 Honors and Awards

 This section is common in law school resumes, but it is not an absolute must.
-You could also break out the honors and awards under Education, particularly if the content relates to your academic experience.
-If you don’t have any honors and awards, do not despair.
-Instead expand any professional or extracurricular experience.
+You could also break out the honors and awards under “Education,” particularly if the content relates to your academic experience.
+If you don’t have any honors and awards, do not despair—instead, expand on any professional or extracurricular experience.

-You could name this section in different ways, including, for example “Experience,” “Work Experience,” “Professional Experience” or “Employment.”
-Capture any paying jobs, internships and volunteer experience within organizations.
+You could approach naming this section in different ways, including, for example, “Experience,” “Work Experience,” “Professional Experience,” or “Employment.”
+Capture any paying jobs, internships, and volunteer experience within organizations.
 Instead of merely listing job titles and dates, explain your roles and responsibilities for each experience.
 Think about your day-to-day responsibilities and how you contributed to longer-term projects.
-Use crisp, concise and powerful words to describe your roles, and lead with strong action words, such as “directed,” “developed” or “managed.”
+Use crisp, concise, and powerful words to describe your roles, and lead with strong action words, such as “directed,” “developed,” or “managed.”
 Be precise and truthful about your roles and avoid exaggeration or mischaracterization.
 Don’t, for example, claim to have worked in the capacity of an attorney.

 Use this section to showcase your well-roundedness.
-I have found that interviewers often start interviews with an “ice-breaker” from this section.
+Law school interviewers often start interviews with an “ice breaker” from this section.

-Some ideas for content include: foreign language proficiencies; community involvement; artistic or musical abilities; interesting hobbies.
-Ask yourself whether your hobby is truly “interesting.”
+Some ideas for content include foreign language proficiencies, community involvement, artistic or musical abilities, and interesting hobbies—but ask yourself whether your hobby is truly “interesting.”
 Many people like to travel or cook, for example.
-But “adventure traveler and hiker” or “avid pastry chef” are both more interesting and less common.
+But “adventure traveler and hiker” and “avid pastry chef” are both more interesting and less common.
 Steer clear of general interests that don’t make you stand out.

 Technical proficiencies are only compelling if they are unusual.
 It’s not worthy of a line in your resume to note your prowess with the Microsoft Office suite, for example.

-Length, formatting and overall appearance matter.
-Most resumes for law school should be no more than one-page.
+Length, formatting, and overall appearance matter.
+Most law school resumes should be no more than one page.
 If you have extensive post-graduate work experience or have other unique circumstances, such as significant research projects or publications, a second page is fine.

 Make sure to use one font throughout.
-Choose a classic font like Times, Arial or Calibri, and use 11 or 12 point font.
+Choose a classic font such as Times, Arial, or Calibri, and use an 11- or 12-point font.

-No matter how many times I see grammatical or spelling errors in law school resumes, I am always shocked.
-People: PROOFREAD YOUR RESUME.
-And then?
-Have someone else proofread it.
-Producing a resume with no errors will not be a feather in your cap, but I assure you that producing one with mistakes will not serve you.
+This is important: proofread your resume!
+After you do, have someone else proofread it.
+Producing a resume with no errors will not be a feather in your cap, but producing one with mistakes certainly will not serve you well.